Kim Philby: Communism and recruitment

-London and Spain
+Journalism

 In London, Philby began a career as a journalist.
-He took a job at a monthly magazine, the World Review of Reviews, for which he wrote a large number of articles and letters (sometimes under a variety of pseudonyms) and occasionally served as "acting editor."
+He took a job at a monthly magazine, the World Review of Reviews, for which he wrote a large number of articles and letters (sometimes under a variety of pseudonyms) and occasionally served as "acting editor".
+Meanwhile, Philby and Friedmann separated.
+They remained friends for many years following their separation and divorced only in 1946, following the end of the Second World War.
+When the Germans threatened to overrun Paris in 1940, where she was living at the time, Philby arranged for Friedmann's escape to Britain.

-Philby continued to live in the United Kingdom with his wife for several years.
-At this point, however, Philby and Friedmann separated.
-They remained friends for many years following their separation and divorced only in 1946, just following the end of World War II.
-When the Germans threatened to overrun Paris in 1940, where she was then living at this time, Philby arranged for Friedmann's escape to Britain.
-In 1936 he began working at a failing trade magazine, the Anglo-Russian Trade Gazette, as editor.
+In 1936, Philby began working at a failing trade magazine, the Anglo-Russian Trade Gazette, as editor.
 After the magazine's owner changed the paper's role to covering Anglo-German trade, Philby engaged in a concerted effort to make contact with Germans such as Joachim von Ribbentrop, at that time the German ambassador in London.
 He became a member of the Anglo-German Fellowship, an organization aiming at rebuilding and supporting a friendly relationship between Germany and the United Kingdom.
 The Anglo-German Fellowship, at this time, was supported both by the British and German governments, and Philby made many trips to Berlin.

-In February 1937, Philby travelled to Seville, Spain, then embroiled in a bloody civil war triggered by the coup d'état of Falangist forces under General Francisco Franco against the democratic government of President Manuel Azaña.
-Philby worked at first as a freelance journalist; from May 1937, he served as a first-hand correspondent for The Times, reporting from the headquarters of the pro-Franco forces.
-He also began working for both the Soviet and British intelligence, which usually consisted of posting letters in a crude code to a fictitious girlfriend, Mlle Dupont in Paris, for the Russians.
+In February 1937, Philby travelled to Spain, then embroiled in a bloody civil war triggered by the coup d'état of Falangist forces under General Francisco Franco against the government of President Manuel Azaña.
+Philby worked at first as a freelance journalist; from May 1937, he served as a first-hand correspondent for The Times, reporting from the headquarters of the pro-Franco forces in Seville.
+He also began working for both the Soviet and British intelligence, which usually consisted of posting letters in a crude code to a fictitious girlfriend, Mlle Dupont in Paris, for the Soviets.
 He used a simpler system for MI6, delivering post at Hendaye, France, for the British embassy in Paris.
 When visiting Paris after the war, he was shocked to discover that the address that he used for Mlle Dupont was that of the Soviet embassy.
-His controller in Paris, the Latvian Ozolin-Haskins (code name Pierre), was shot in Moscow in 1937 during Joseph Stalin's Great Purge.
-His successor, Boris Bazarov, suffered the same fate two years later during the purges.
+His controller in Paris, a Latvian national named Ozolin-Haskins (code name Pierre), was shot in Moscow in 1937 during Joseph Stalin's Great Purge.
+His successor, Boris Bazarov, suffered the same fate two years later.